 - A Solar CME (Coronal mass ejection)

-This event is one of the most probable natural disasters that can hit our planet and it’s a major concern for many governments, including the government of the United States.
-A coronal mass ejection (CME) is a sudden eruption of plasma from the surface of the sun, what NASA calls “Solar Storms”.
+This event is one of the most probable natural disasters that can hit our planet.
+It’s a major concern for many governments, including the government of the United States.
+A coronal mass ejection (CME) is a sudden eruption of plasma from the surface of the sun.
+Is what NASA calls “Solar Storms”.
 You’ve probably seen recently in the news about how the Withe House stated that this has become a major concern for our country.
 The NASA warnings are no longer being ignored and hopefully the government will start to prepare.

 Related reading: How to survive an EMP Attack